 Extrusion of the gonad by dissection is important for PLA to work successfully.
 Tissues that are retained inside of the worm cuticle are not labeled by PLA using this protocol.
 It has been further found that extruded embryos are effectively labeled by this PLA protocol.
 This suggests that other tissues that are released during dissection, such as the gut, are also likely to be compatible with PLA.
 It has been found that PLA produces robust signals on gonad as well as embryo samples prepared with two fixation protocols that are often used for immunostaining.
 This suggests that additional fixation procedures used in the field may be compatible with PLA but will need to be individually evaluated by the user.

 Determining the optimal dilution of primary antibodies is critical for successful PLA.
-It is best to start is with the dilution that has been optimized for immunofluorescence.
+It is best to start with the dilution that has been optimized for immunofluorescence.
 This is typically achieved by titrating the primary antibody in an immunofluorescence experiment to find the optimal dilution where there is low background and a high, specific signal.
 Once the optimal dilutions for immunofluorescence have been established, these same dilutions can be tested in a PLA assay that compares the signal produced by a pair of potential interactors to the signal produced by a control pair of non-interacting proteins.

 In the case in which abundant signal is observed in the control sample, further dilution of primary antibodies is required.
 It has been found that the optimal primary antibody dilutions for PLA are at least the same or even more dilute than what is used for immunofluorescence.
 For example, immunofluorescence images in Figure 3A, B are representative of a 1:1000 dilution of anti-FLAG and a 1:200 dilution of anti-GFP.
-However the antibody dilutions in PLA images in Figure 3C, D were 1:1000 of anti-FLAG and 1:4000 of anti-GFP.
+However, the antibody dilutions in PLA images in Figure 3C, D were 1:1000 of anti-FLAG and 1:4000 of anti-GFP.
 The dilution of anti-GFP antibody used in PLA is greater than what was used for immunofluorescence, suggesting that PLA is much more sensitive.
 It was found that diluting antibodies 10-fold further resulted in a reduction of PLA density as well as the size of DLC-1/OMA-1 foci (Table 1).
 Despite this reduction, the difference in PLA density between the negative control and DLC-1/OMA-1 was still significantly different.
 This suggests that PLA is still very sensitive with higher dilutions of primary antibody; however, the prevalence of detectable interactions will be underestimated.